zulip/zulip/docs/markdown.md

 and is automatically used by both test suites; as a result, it the preferred place to add new tests for Zulip's markdown system.

-If you're going to manually test some changes in the Markdown implementation, keep in mind that you will probably want to disconnect the server at some point, in order to prevent any server-side rendering.
+If you're going to manually test some changes in the frontend Markdown implementation, the easiest way to do this is as follows:

+1. Login to your development server.
+2. Stop your Zulip server with ctrl-C, leaving the browser open.
+3. Compose and send the messages you'd like to test.
+They will be locally echoed using the frontend rendering.

-Otherwise, the server may render the Markdown you're testing too fast for you to appreciate the frontend's rendering.
+This procedure prevents any server-side rendering.
+If you don't do this, backend will likely render the Markdown you're testing and swap it in before you can see the frontend's rendering.
-In that case, you should load the page, stop your Zulip server, and then send the messages you want to test.

 ## Changing Zulip's markdown processor